 Ticks have the potential to transmit many diseases.
 The disease most people are familiar with, and the most prevalent, is Lyme disease.
 Lyme disease is an infectious disease that can cause a range of symptoms such as rash, pain, fatigue, and even fever.

-Because ticks bites are most common in the early summer months, Scott Allan, MD, the medical director for Rochester Regional Health Immediate Care, provides tips on avoiding ticks and what to do if you are bit by one.
+Because ticks bites are most common in the early summer months, our Rochester Regional Health Urgent Care providers offer tips on avoiding ticks and what to do if you are bitten by one.

 Ticks can be active at any time when the temperature is above freezing.
 This includes most of spring, summer, and part of the fall months.
 They are most commonly found in shady, moist areas of the ground.
 They live in and around tall grasses, bushes, gardens, and in or at the edge of woods.